RyanCheng98153/img_recovery_SwinIR/README.md

 ### Usage
 - `python app.py`

-Then you can use it on gradio, when the image is recovered the data will be saved in "results/data.png"
+Then you can use it on gradio.
+When the image is recovered, the data will be saved in "results/data.png"